thehillbeyondthisone/notumHUD_rubikit/README.md

 * **Mobile-Friendly Compact Mode:** Toggle "Compact Mode" for a streamlined, single-column layout that's perfect for mobile devices or smaller windows.
 * **Advanced Diagnostics:** An optional slide-up panel provides tools to manage the connection port, scan for the API, and view raw data payloads for troubleshooting.

-## Getting Started

-1. Ensure your notumHUD.dll data provider is injected on the same character as RubiKit.dll
-2. Re-select your module folder in the RubiKitOS Builder menu.
-3. Open the notumHUD module from the RubiKitOS dashboard.
-4. The status indicator in the top-right corner should change from "Connecting..." to "Live".
-Your stats will begin to stream in.

 Contact:
 Discord - YellowUmbrellaGroup#8576